ibm-cloud-docs/assistant/actions.md

     - **Custom query**.
 Add a word or phrase that you want to submit to {{site.data.keyword.discoveryshort}} as the query string for the search.

       For example, you can specify a string such as, `What cities do you fly to?`.
-You can include variables in your text string.
-For example, `Do you have flights to $destination?`
+For a more dynamic string, you can include a variable.
+For example, `Do you have flights to ${destination}?`

       You are effectively defining the value that is used by the {{site.data.keyword.discoveryshort}} API as the `natural_language_query` parameter.
 For more information, see [Query parameters](/docs/discovery?topic=discovery-query-parameters#nlq){: external}.